submariner-io/enhancements/submariner/globalnet-enhancement2-0.md

     // PodSelector and present in the NamespaceSelector will have the GlobalIPs as EgressIPs.
     // Either namespaceSelector or podSelector have to be specified.
 If both are omitted,
     // its considered as an error.
+    // When a Pod or Namespace matches multiple GlobalnetEgressIP objects, there is no guarantee
+    // which of the globalIP address that are assigned to GlobalnetEgressIP will be used.
     // +optional
     PodSelector metav1.LabelSelector `json:"podSelector,omitempty"`
 }